-- Menu selection button on the instrument panel digital display - 6 Adjustment button depending on the selected menu
+- Instrument panel digital display menu selection button. - Adjustment button for the selected menu

 Rev counter

 The rev counter displays the engine speed in revolutions per minute.

 The start of the red zone ⇒ fig. 30 1 indicates the maximum engine speed operating at service temperature.
 However, it is advisable to change up a into a higher gear, move the selector lever to D or lift your foot off the accelerator before the needle reaches the red zone.